Summers T. Hardy: Oklahoma Supreme Court

 At age 29, in 1914, Hardy was elected to a 6-year term (1915–21) as an associate justice of the Oklahoma Supreme Court, making him one of the youngest men ever to serve on the highest court in the state.
 He was named Chief Justice for 1917–18.

 After serving on the State Supreme Court, Summers resigned from public service on May 1, 1919, and moved to Tulsa, where he became General Counsel for Harry Sinclair and the Sinclair Oil Companies.
 He and his wife bought a lot in the very fashionable Maple Ridge Historic District subdivision, where they had an architect build a two-story Prairie Style residence at 1702 South Madison Avenue.
 The house still stands today, serving as an elegant private residence.
 (Note: At the time of its construction in 1918, the house and lot reportedly cost $2,300.)

 Involvement with Harry Sinclair

 Harry Sinclair became a major donor to the national Republican Party, whose standard-bearer, Warren G. Harding, won the 1920 Presidential election.
 During Harding's first term, the infamous Teapot Dome Scandal erupted, engulfing much of the Harding administration and many major supporters in charges of official corruption regarding sale of oil leases.
 It is unclear when the retired Justice Summers left the Sinclair organization (though he was not accused of any wrongdoing), but the scandal ruined Sinclair and caused his oil empire to be completely dismantled and sold piecemeal to other companies.

 Tulsa University College of Law activities

-The Tulsa Preservation Commission has reported that Judge Hardy was instrumental in founding the University of Tulsa College of Law, and served as its first dean from 1943 to 1949.
+Judge Hardy was instrumental in founding Tulsa Law School in 1923.
+After Tulsa Law School merged with the University of Tulsa to become the University of Tulsa College of Law in 1943, Judge Hardy served as the first dean of the merged law school from 1943 to 1949.
 The Hardys continued to live in the Maplewood house during that time.